raspberrypilearning/getting-started-guide-microbit/en/step_1.md

 <div>
 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
- The brand new <span style="color: #0faeb0"><a href="https://projects.raspberrypi.org/en/pathways/microbit-intro">Introduction to micro:bit path</a></span> will help you take your first steps with the BBC micro:bit.
-Along the way, you will create projects that are fun, and help you manage your wellbeing!
+ The <span style="color: #0faeb0"><a href="https://projects.raspberrypi.org/en/pathways/microbit-intro">Introduction to micro:bit path</a></span> will help you take your first steps with the BBC micro:bit.
+Along the way, you will create projects that are fun ways to help you manage your wellbeing!
 </p>
 </div>